AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 ## Visualizations

-In this use case I want to understand how the visualizations, available in Customer Journey Analytics, can be similarly created using the available visualizations in the BI tools.
+You want to understand how the visualizations, available in Customer Journey Analytics, can be similarly created using the available visualizations in the BI tools.

 +++ Customer Journey Analytics